 Established in honor of a remarkable educator, Jerzy Hauptmann, Ph.D., this annual lecture series is a tribute to Hauptmann's outstanding accomplishments in public administration and international politics.
 The series brings internationally renowned scholars to the Kansas City area to address topics related to Hauptmann's three areas of study: international relations, public administration and democratic theory.
-The Lecture Series, which celebrated its 22nd anniversary in the spring of 2014, has included some of the top names in those aforementioned fields, including Dr. Emily Hauptmann (Jerzy Hauptmann's daughter), Dr. Patricia Ingraham, Dr. Donald Kettl, Dr. Lawrence Korb, Dr. John Mearshiemer, Dr. David Mathews, Dr. David Rosenbloom, Dr. Walter Broadnax and Dr. Dwight Waldo.
+The Lecture Series has included some of the top names in those aforementioned fields, including Dr. Emily Hauptmann (Jerzy Hauptmann's daughter), Dr. Patricia Ingraham, Dr. Donald Kettl, Dr. Lawrence Korb, Dr. John Mearshiemer, Dr. David Mathews, Dr. David Rosenbloom, Dr. Walter Broadnax and Dr. Dwight Waldo.
 The lecture is free and open to the public.
-For more information on the series, visit www.park.edu/academics/hauptmann-school-of-public-affairs/distinguished-lecture-series.html.
+For more information on the series, visit www.park.edu/academics/college-of-liberal-arts-and-sciences/hauptmann-school-of-publicaffairs/distinguished-lecture-series.html.